ICHRA setup is easy with Take Command's super simple ICHRA administration software. If you're looking to set up an

 - Decide who will be eligible.
 One of the best parts about ICHRA is that you can divide employees into nine classes to determine what kind of benefit they receive.
 These classes include full time, part time, seasonal, employees working abroad, employees in a waiting period, employees working under a collective bargaining agreement, employees working outside the geographical area of the business, salaried employees, nonsalaried employees, temporary employees of a staffing firm, or a combination of any of those.
 Remember, employees must maintain Minimum Essential Coverage to be eligible, regardless of their class.

 - Determine a budget and set allowances.
 Your next step is to determine how much you’ll give employees to reimburse them and whether you'll reimburse for premium costs only or premiums along with ICHRA eligible medical expenses.
 You can set a different monthly allowance for varying classes that you choose to include, and can even integrate this option with a traditional group plan if you choose.
 From there, you can increase allowance amounts based on family size or age if you so choose.
 And remember, there’s no minimum or maximum limits on contributions!

 - Establish legal plan documents.
 The IRS and Department of Labor have a variety of rules to follow regarding HRAs.
 Failure to comply with the rules will result in penalties.
-Your legal plan documents, which will include a formal plan document and summary plan document, must include the ICHRA policies including monthly reimbursement amounts, class structure, claims processes, reimbursement eligibility, and information on HIPAA and other procedures involving privacy.
+Your legal plan documents, which will include a formal plan document, a summary plan document and an employee notice, must include the ICHRA policies including monthly reimbursement amounts, class structure, claims processes, reimbursement eligibility, and information on HIPAA and other procedures involving privacy.
 Check out our posts on ICHRA plan documents or the 90 day employer notice for ICHRA for more details.
 Check out this post for more information on the ICHRA notice requirement.